 The Live United Awards honor individuals, businesses, and organizations that have made an extraordinary contribution to our most recent fundraising campaign.
 Whether through professional influence, personal commitment, or volunteer efforts, all of these nominees and honorees have made a tangible difference in United Way of Clallam County's ability to serve our community.

-Get Tickets for Live United Ball & Awards
+Get Tickets for the Live United Ball & Awards

 Volunteer of the Year